meeq/FlappyBird-N64/README.md

 # Flappy Bird for Nintendo 64

-Tap A to flap your wings and fly!
-The hit iOS game from 2013 is now available for the hottest cartridge-based game console of 1997.
+> Tap A to flap your wings and fly!

+The hit iOS game from 2013 is now available for N64!
+Navigate a bird through a series of gaps and try not to hit the walls.
+This simple, one-button game is so easy to play that everyone will want a turn to see how far they can go.

 ![Screenshots of Flappy Bird menus and gameplay](./Screenshots.png?raw=true)

 This project is intended to be a complete example of a simple yet non-trivial game built for Nintendo 64 using the open source [LibDragon SDK](https://dragonminded.com/n64dev/libdragon/).

+## Project status

+This project is considered "done", and is no longer being actively developed.
+Occasionally, there may be maintenance updates to ensure the code remains compatible with upstream changes to LibDragon.

+### Features

+* A faithful recreation of the original iOS game
+* Hardware-accelerated graphics rendering
+* Hardware-accelerated audio mixing
+* 60FPS gameplay at 320x240 resolution
+* Parallax background scrolling
+* Rumble Pak support

+### Known issues

+* Bird sprites do not rotate
+* High score is not saved across resets
+* Hardware reset shows an exception handler screen during pre-NMI

-## Installation
+## Play the game

-[Download](./FlappyBird-v1.4.z64?raw=true) or [compile the ROM file](#building) and load it as you would any other N64 ROM.
+[Download](./FlappyBird-v1.4.z64?raw=true) or compile the ROM file and load it as you would any other N64 ROM.

 This ROM file has been tested to work on real Nintendo 64 hardware using the [EverDrive-64 by krikzz](http://krikzz.com/) and [64drive by retroactive](http://64drive.retroactive.be/).

-This ROM file should also be compatible with low-level, high-accuracy Nintendo 64 emulators such as [Ares](https://ares-emulator.github.io/), [CEN64](https://cen64.com/) and [MAME](http://mamedev.org/).
+This ROM file should also be compatible with low-level, accuracy-focused Nintendo 64 emulators such as [Ares](https://ares-emulator.github.io/), [CEN64](https://cen64.com/) and [MAME](http://mamedev.org/).

-Due to the usage of [LibDragon](https://dragonminded.com/n64dev/libdragon/), it is an explicit non-goal of this project to suppport emulators:

-> If it works on a real N64 but not on an emulator, the emulator is wrong.
+Due to the usage of [LibDragon](https://dragonminded.com/n64dev/libdragon/), it is an explicit non-goal of this project to suppport emulators.
+The goal was to make a game for Nintendo 64.
+If it works on a real console but not on an emulator, then the emulator is insufficiently accurate.

-## Building
+## Build the ROM

 Run `make` to produce a ROM file from this source tree.
 The filename of the ROM is derived from the `ROM_VERSION` variable, which will reference the current Git tag or commit hash.
 If the repository has uncommitted changes, the ROM will be marked `-dirty` (indicating that it is not suitable for release).